Home » *UPDATE* Kiera Bergman, 19, Missing From Phoenix In 2018

 To help pay for the family’s travel expenses and private investigators involved in the search for Kiera, they’ve started a GoFundMe campaign.
 Contributions have exceeded $20,000.

-Kiera Lanae Bergman is 5’3″ and 145 pounds.
-She has black hair and brown eyes.
+Kiera Lanae Bergman is 5 feet 3 inches tall and weighs 145 pounds.
+She has black/dark brown hair and brown eyes.
 Both of her ears are pierced and she has a sun/moon tattoo on her left leg.
+Her middle name is “Lanae.”

-Those who may have any information regarding Kiera Bergman’s missing person case is encouraged to contact Silent Witness at (480) W-I-T-N-E-S-S or (480) T-E-S-T-I-G-O for Spanish speakers.
+Those who may have any information regarding Kiera Bergman’s missing person case are encouraged to contact Silent Witness at (480) W-I-T-N-E-S-S or (480) T-E-S-T-I-G-O for Spanish speakers.
 The call is anonymous.